Menu

 Invoking a function as an object method, causes the value of this to be the object itself.

-Invoking a Function with a Function Constructor
+Invoking a Function with the Constructor

 If a function invocation is preceded with the new keyword, it is a constructor invocation.